Ms-Bean/CS490-frontend/README.md

 # CS490-frontend
 ## A front end for the CS 490 project

 By default, this branch uses the backend server hosted on heroku.
-This should still work, as I have the backend server running right now.
+This should still work, as I have the backend server deployed to heroku right now.

 To use the backend hosted locally, all links to the heroku server should be switched to localhost.
 The best solution I could come up with to automate this was a bash script.
 To do this automatically and use the server hosted on port 3500, run the following script.
 ```bash